 III.
-Effects of the external environment and future development strategies
+Effects of external competition, the legal environment, and the overall business environment

 The global supply chain is gradually shifting to "localization."
 Major brand machine manufacturers have gradually reduced the launch of new machines, especially in the advanced economy market, and the service life of the machines has gradually been extended.
 Meanwhile, the market demand for smaller and more powerful machines is increasing.
 As a result, the demand for new products in the market is ahead of schedule, and the price competition in the market is worse than before.
-General Plastic will continue to develop new products and new markets, and strive to improve the Company's product brand and service value, seeking the Company's continuous growth.
+General Plastic Industrial Co., Ltd. will continue to develop new products and new markets, and strive to improve the Company's product brand and service value, seeking the Company's continuous growth.